NUTRITION CONSULTANCY

 WHAT IS MANUAL LYMPHATIC DRAINAGE (MLD)?

 Manual Lymphatic Drainage (MLD) is the best-kept secret of the health and beauty scene.
-It is a very gentle, subtle, repetitive form of massage, based on pumping and scooping movements, which encourage lymph to flow more freely around the body.
+It is a very gentle, subtle, repetitive form of tissue manipulation, based on pumping and scooping movements, which encourage lymph to flow more freely around the body.
 This renews, nourishes, strengthens and regenerates the cells, removes waste products and relaxes the nervous system.

 The History

 Dr. Emil Vodder in France developed manual Lymphatic Drainage (MLD) in the 1930s.
 He noticed that people who are suffering from chronic catarrh and sinus infections tend to have swollen lymph nodes (glands) and much against the medical practice of the time, started to work upon these lymph nodes.
 He described this as MLD.
-Since Vodder’s pioneering work, MLD has spread worldwide and has become a popular treatment in many European hospitals and clinics.
+Since Vodder’s pioneering work, MLD has spread worldwide and has become a popular therapy in many European hospitals and clinics.

 The Lymphatic System